Overview of Virginia Colleges & Schools

 Liberal Arts Colleges

 Virginia has sixteen accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in Virginia.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately twenty-four such colleges in Virginia located throughout the state.
+There are approximately twenty-six such colleges in Virginia located throughout the state.
 See a full list of Christian colleges in Virginia along with program and tuition information.

 Browse Schools by Career in Virginia